CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \textbf{Results} Table \ref{table:rigid} summarizes the quantitative results for rigid object pose tracking.
 We report the performance of our method using only depth and using RGBD where object segmentation masks can be obtained by running off-the-shelf detectors on RGB images as in CASS\cite{chen2020learning}.
 We compare our method with: {6-PACK} \cite{wang20196}, a tracking based method that is initialized with the same pose error distributions or ground-truth poses (6-PACK originally only initializes with translation errors); Oracle ICP, which leverages the ground truth object models; and several single-frame based method, including {NOCS} \cite{wang2019normalized}, {CASS} \cite{chen2020learning} and {CPS++} \cite{manhardt2020cps}.

 Our method achieves the best performance and significantly outperforms the previous state-of-the-art method, 6-PACK, under both initialization settings.
 We are especially competitive under the rotation error and 5$^{\circ}$5cm metrics, showing less than a third of the rotation error and a 105\% higher 5$^{\circ}$5cm percentage compared to 6-PACK.
-Using only depth, {our} method generates relatively weaker performance regarding translation error, however, this is only due to the failure to segment out cameras on the real test depth images.
-The three test cameras are either too reflective or too dark (being completely black), thus yielding very noisy depth point clouds and making object segmentation difficult.
+Using only depth, our method generates relatively weaker performance regarding translation error, however, this is only due to the failure to segment out cameras on the real test depth images, given the huge sim2real domain gap between our mostly synthetic training data and noisy real data.
+See section \ref{sec:failure_case} and appendix \ref{sec:per_category_rigid} for detailed analysis.
 Excluding this camera category, {our} method will be the best under all metrics (see appendix \ref{sec:per_category_rigid}).
 It is worth noting that while our method tracks the full 9DoF pose and predicts the bounding boxes, 6-PACK only tracks the 6DoF rigid transformation and has to use a ground-truth box scale to compute 3D IoU, which unfairly advantages 6-PACK during the comparison.
-Figure \ref{fig:teaser} further shows the qualitative comparison between our method and 6-PACK.
+Fig.\ref{fig:teaser} further shows the qualitative comparison between our method and 6-PACK.
 Our method loses track less often and gives better pose estimations.